xaionaro-go/echox/website/content/guide/response.md

 ## Send XML

-`Context#XML(code int, i interface{})` can be used to encode a provided Go type into XML and send it as response with status cod.
+`Context#XML(code int, i interface{})` can be used to encode a provided Go type into XML and send it as response with status code.

 *Example*